Hughsin23/Quack/README.md

 # Show us your Quack, readme!

 ## Approach
 Show us your quack is a service that uses HTML, CSS, psql and Ruby, through the Sinatra micro web framework (and later hosted on Heroku).
 It allows users to upload pictures to the cloud and have them "stored" on the page using Cloudinary.
+Try it [here](https://show-us-your-quack.herokuapp.com/)

 ### Resources used
 A database has been created to track the resources Users, Ducks, Comments and Likes